DeepSourceCorp/globstar/readme.md

                        ~~~~~~~~~~~~~~~~~~~
 ```

-## globstar

-light-weight linting with tree-sitter queries. compatible with `marvin` out-of-the-box.
+Light-weight linting with tree-sitter queries, compatible with `marvin` out-of-the-box.

-### architecture
+## Dependencies

+Globstar currently uses a fork of tree-sitter, which is available [here](https://github.com/akshay-deepsource/tree-sitter).
+You may also require tree-sitter bindings for a specific language during development, e.g., [tree-sitter-go](https://github.com/tree-sitter/tree-sitter-go) or [tree-sitter-ruby](https://github.com/tree-sitter/tree-sitter-ruby).

+## Components

-the crates in this workspace are given 5-letter tree names because nomenclature is hard.
+The crates in this workspace are given 5-letter tree names because nomenclature is hard.

 ```
 [workspace]